Keyboard shortcuts

 • A to decrease the speed

-There are also fast, step (precise increment, responds to autorepeat when held), and step large commands, and on Mac and Windows there jump to top/bottom/left/right to jump to the edge of a scrollable area.
+There are also fast, step (precise increment, responds to autorepeat when held), and step large commands, and on Mac and Windows there are jump to top/bottom/left/right to jump to the edge of a scrollable area.

 To adjust scrolling speed / step sizes, as well as auto off duration, see the Free mode subsection of the Behavior section in the config editor.